Sheffield Corporation Transport No. 189

 The tram survived the destruction brought about by the blitz, which destroyed ten of its sister cars and continued in service until 1958, when it was generously donated to local members of the fledgling Tramway Museum Society and, equally generously, was provided with storage space at Tinsley depot as the society still at that time lacked a home for its preserved vehicles.
 It was thus available to take part in the ceremonial procession when the Sheffield system finally closed in October 1960.

 Sheffield 189 is often credited as ‘the tram that found Crich’ as local members, who were desperate to find a new home for their new acquisition in 1958, followed up a local newspaper advertisement for a building that might be suitable, which was situated at Crich quarry in Derbyshire.
-Fortunately, not only was their particular quest successful but, in the process of acquiring it, they discovered the site which was also to offer accommodation for a growing number of other rescued tramcars from all over the country and, in due course, even further afield.
+Fortunately, they discovered not just a building but an extensive site that was capable of accommodating a growing number of other rescued tramcars from all over the country and, in due course, from even further afield.

 Although 189 did run at Crich for a while in the early years (intermittently between 1969 and 1980), its largely original bodywork is now in rather poor shape and will need a major overhaul before it is able to operate again.
 In the meantime, it continues to be displayed as a static exhibit, and is currently housed in the depots.

 - Type of tram